 Set Project id to the Project ID listed on the Firebase console website:

-Upload your private key (which you got in the Setting up Firebase Cloud Messaging Service section of How to Set up Remote Notifications:
+Upload your private key (which you got in the Setting up Firebase Cloud Messaging Service section of How to Set Up Push Notifications:

 For both your Android and iOS Messaging service settings, select your FCM configuration.